alex-stewart/the-goblin-cave/docs/game/timeline.md

 Humblebrug, Mabel and Gooby spend most of the day collecting rocks and moss, they are the last to return.
 They return with 5 goblin-head sized rocks, and 6 goblin-arm sized pieces of moss.

+## Goblin Day 2

+The group of goblins tending to the mushrooms in the cave conclude the mushrooms aren’t ready to be harvested yet.

+The team of goblins returns from the fishing trip with two empty sacks, a large green fish (2 goblin food units) and four smaller blue fish (1 goblin food unit each).
+Snagrot leaves and returns alone.

 ## Goblin Day 1